AccelOpt: A Self-Improving LLM Agentic System for AI Accelerator Kernel Optimization: Benchmarks and Evaluation Infrastructure

 \section{Benchmarks and Evaluation Infrastructure}

-At the time of constructing \algname, no existing benchmark suite contained NKI kernels with sufficient baseline performance to serve as meaningful starting points for optimization.
+At the time of developing \algname, no existing benchmark suite contained NKI kernels with sufficient baseline performance to serve as meaningful starting points for optimization.
 Moreover, existing accelerator kernel benchmarks typically lack information about how well a kernel is optimized relative to the hardware's theoretical peak performance.
-To address these gaps, we construct \benchname, which provides challenging kernel optimization tasks extracted from real-world LLM workloads for evaluating \algname.
-Additionally, we describe the distributed kernel profiling service that enables efficient execution and evaluation of \algname at scale.
+To address these gaps, we construct \benchname, which provides challenging kernel optimization tasks from real-world LLM workloads managed by a structural storage together with a distributed kernel profiling service that enables efficient execution and evaluation of \algname at scale, as shown in~\Cref{fig:benchmark-flow}.